 ⚠️ Heads up:

 Make sure at least 2 people have access to all HACCP files.
-If you're not there, someone else needs to be able to find documents during an inspection.
+If you're not there, someone else needs to find documents during an inspection.

 Cleaning up and archiving